WayneDW/WayneDW.github.io/_pages/about.md

-I am a researcher at Morgan Stanley.
 My interest is to study GPU-friendly sampling, diffusion, filtering, and transport methods.
 The applications include, but not limited to generative models and time series.
 I actively contribute to open-source projects such as [Contour Sampler in JAX](https://github.com/blackjax-devs/blackjax) and [NLP in Finance](https://github.com/WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction).

 <!---  I got my Ph.D. in applied math at Purdue University in Dec 2021 and my thesis is <a href="https://hammer.purdue.edu/articles/thesis/Non-convex_Bayesian_Learning_via_Stochastic_Gradient_Markov_Chain_Monte_Carlo/17161718" target="">Non-convex Bayesian Learning via Stochastic Gradient MCMC</a>.